BohdanHamulets/scripts_and_stuff/README.md

 # My shell scripts

-Not all of them are for bash, some are for csh, minor changes may be required to run on your environment.
+Not all of them are for bash, some are for csh(FreeBSD), minor changes may be required to run on your environment.